dino-/ks-download/README.md

 Put this in a cron job:

-    45 1 * * *  /opt/ks-download/bin/ks-regionupd --log-priority=NOTICE $HOME/.config/kitchensnitch > /some/dir/ks-regionupd.log
+    45 1 * * *  /opt/ks-download/bin/ks-regionupd --log-priority=NOTICE $HOME/.config/ksnitch > /some/dir/ks-regionupd.log

 ## Building from source

-Follow the instructions on the wiki for setting up a sandbox for all KS development, in the section "Building the KitchenSnitch Haskell server-side components for deployment"

 ### Building for development

-      $ cabal sandbox init --sandbox=/home/USER/.cabal/sandbox/kitchensnitch
-      $ cabal install --only-dep --enable-tests
-      $ cabal configure --enable-tests
-      $ cabal build
+    $ stack build
+    $ stack exec BIN_NAME -- ARGS
-      $ cabal test
+    $ stack test

-And you should be good for development from here.
+    $ stack clean

 ### Building for deployment

-This will build everything into a deployable directory structure that you can put somewhere like `/opt/` for instance.

-    $ cabal install --prefix=/tmp/ks-download-VER --datasubdir=.
+Our production servers have so far been Ubuntu, so what follows are instructions for building a .deb file which can be installed with dpkg.

+You will need the [hsinstall](https://github.com/dino-/hsinstall/releases) utility version 2.5 for this procedure.

+Now, starting in the root of the project, do this, where VER is the version of ks-download you are building:

+    $ hsinstall --prefix=ks-download/ks-download_VER
-    $ pushd /tmp
+    $ mkdir ks-download/ks-download_VER/DEBIAN
-    $ tar czvf ks-download-VER.tgz ks-download-VER
+    $ cp -t ks-download/ks-download_VER/DEBIAN util/resources/DEBIAN/control util/resources/DEBIAN/conffiles

+Edit `ks-download/ks-download_VER/DEBIAN/control` to make sure the version matches what you're building.

+    $ sudo chown -R root:root ks-download/ks-download_VER
-    $ popd
+    $ dpkg-deb --build ks-download/ks-download_VER

+And you should see a `ks-download/ks-download_VER.deb` file.
+Check the contents if you wish with `dpkg-deb -c ...` This file can be added to the ks-download release page on github or distributed however you wish.

 Some of these notes exist in a more detailed form on the developer wiki.

-When you want to insert records into the database, make sure you do not forget to edit the `bin/ks-dl-nightly.sh` script.
-By default ks-dbinsert execution is commented out and fake one runs!
+When you want to insert records into the database, make sure you do not forget to edit the `PREFIX/bin/ks-dl-nightly-XXX.sh` scripts.
+By default ks-dbinsert execution is commented out and a fake one runs!

 ## Contact